murraysean/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 2. **Orchestrator:** The orchestrator allows for a dynamic, adaptable workflow with multiple orchestration options including utilizing Semantic Kernel's group chat orchestration with an intent routing agent (based on [this template](https://github.com/azure-ai-foundry/foundry-samples/tree/main/samples/agent-catalog/msft-agent-samples/foundry-agent-service-sdk/intent-routing-agent)) as the manager agent to moderate and route the conversation, LLM function calling, CLU for intent identification only and CQA for returning exact pre-set answers only, etc. Both intent routing agent and LLM function calling options leverages CLU and CQA to provide high-quality intent identficiation and exact question-answering.
 See the routing strategies section down below for more details between these options.
 3. **Conversational Language Understanding (CLU):** CLU enables you to define the top intents to ensure response quality.
 Whether completing a task or addressing specific customer needs, CLU provides a mechanism to ensure the agent accurately understands and executes the process of handling predefined intents.
 You can update the top intents as necessary to accommodate evolving business needs.
 Check out [the CLU product documents](https://learn.microsoft.com/azure/ai-services/language-service/conversational-language-understanding/overview) for more details.
 4. **Custom Question Answering (CQA):** CQA allows you to create and manage predefined QA pairs to deliver precise responses.
 CQA can respond consistently, improving reliability, particularly for high-stakes or regulatory-sensitive conversations.
 You can update the predefined QA pairs as needed to match your growing business needs.
 Check out [the CQA product documents](https://learn.microsoft.com/azure/ai-services/language-service/question-answering/overview) for more details.
 5. **PII Detection and Redaction (PII):** Protecting user privacy is a top priority.
-Azure AI Language’s Personally Identifiable Information (PII) can identify and redact sensitive information before sending to LLM for processing.
+Azure Language’s Personally Identifiable Information (PII) can identify and redact sensitive information before sending to LLM for processing.
 Check out [the PII product documents](https://learn.microsoft.com/azure/ai-services/language-service/personally-identifiable-information/overview?tabs=text-pii) for more details.
-6. **Large Language Model with Retrieval-Augmented Generation (LLM with RAG) to Handle Everything Else:** In this template, we are showcasing a RAG solution using Azure AI Search to handle missed intents or user queries on lower-priority topics.
+6. **Large Language Model with Retrieval-Augmented Generation (LLM with RAG) to Handle Everything Else:** In this template, we are showcasing a RAG solution using Foundry IQ to handle missed intents or user queries on lower-priority topics.
 This RAG solution can be replaced with your existing one.
 7. **Template Configuration for "Plug-and-Play":** The template is designed to allow you to easily swap, add, or remove components to tailor to your specific needs.
 Whether you want to add custom intents, adjust fallback mechanisms, or incorporate additional data sources, the modular nature of this template makes it simple to configure.

 ### Benefits
-Azure AI Language already offers two services: Conversational Language Understanding (CLU) and Custom Question Answering (CQA).
+Azure Language already offers two services: Conversational Language Understanding (CLU) and Custom Question Answering (CQA).
 CLU analyzes user inputs to extract intents and entities.
 CQA uses pre-defined question-answer pairs or a pre-configured knowledgebase to answer user questions.
 #### How CLU can help
 A common issue with intent prediction in conversational AI is the misclassification of user intents and inaccurate entity identification.
 This can lead to poor user experience due to inaccurately invoked AI Agents or custom actions for intent fulfillment.